Praxis (company)

+History

-Founders
+Founders and formation

 Dryden Brown was raised in Santa Barbara, California and was homeschooled in order to pursue competitive surfing.
 He stated that as a high schooler, he studied Ayn Rand and Austrian economists, and when he applied for college, he limited his applications to Harvard University, Stanford University, the University of Oxford, and the University of Cambridge.
 He was rejected by them all and he attended New York University before dropping out.
 Before founding Praxis, Brown worked as an analyst for a hedge fund, where he met Praxis co-founder Charlie Callinan, a former Boston College wide receiver.
 Brown was fired from the hedge fund.
 In 2019, Brown and Callinan used money Callinan won in a golf tournament to travel to Nigeria and Ghana, where they met with Ghana's Vice President Mahamudu Bawumia and proposed building a financial center.
 In 2019, a conversation while surfing in Puerto Rico inspired Callinan and Brown to establish a company called Bluebook Cities.

 The New York Times writes that Praxis founder Dryden Brown "isn’t a charismatic speaker or an accomplished businessman" and that he is "big on promises and light on specifics".
 In 2022, Brown told a speechwriter that his inspiration for Praxis came when he saw people looting stores in SoHo during the George Floyd protests.
 Following the protests, he rented a cabin in Alaska.
 Brown has lamented the organization of modern cities and their perceived lack of shared values.

-A former Praxis employee said Brown's "ideal governance is authoritarian fascism—without religion—and instead the state party is holding everything together.”
+A former Praxis employee said Brown's "ideal governance is authoritarian fascism—without religion—and instead the state party is holding everything together."
 Another former employee described Brown's outlook in the same Mother Jones article: “Dryden very strongly believes there is a natural order.
 And that there’s a reason why society looks like it does.
 In his eyes, it’s because God wants it to look that way.
 He genuinely believed that Black people are not as smart as white people.”

-Investments
+Early investments

 A December 2023 report in The New York Times revealed that Brown had raised $19.2 million for Praxis.
 Praxis’ largest backer is Paradigm Operations.
 Other investors include Pronomos Capital, backed by Peter Thiel and first led by Patri Friedman, grandson of Milton Friedman, as well as venture capitalists Balaji Srinivasan and Palantir co-founder Joe Lonsdale, both associates of Peter Thiel.
 In addition, Praxis received investments from Alameda Research, backed by Sam Bankman-Fried, Apollo Projects, launched by Sam Altman, and Winklevoss Capital Management, the family office of the Winklevoss twins.